phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 $result = $this->modelsManager->query($phql);
 ```

-Many-to-Many related instances can be directly added to a model, the intermediate instances are automatically created in the sav​e process:
+Many-to-Many related instances can be directly added to a model, the intermediate instances are automatically created in the save process:

 ```php
 $songs = array()